abhisheksugam/Climate_Police/README.md

 - Jupyter
 - plotly

+#####  How to install the packages:

+1. Download miniconda and use the conda command-line tool to update your packages

+2. Update conda's listing of packages:

+$ conda update conda

+3. Install IPython notebook:

+$ conda install ipython-notebook

+4. Install Python's Data Science packages:

+$ conda install numpy pandas matplotlib

+5. Install Plotly Package (from PyPI using pip):

+$ pip install plotly

+After all the packages have been installed, clone this github repo and navigate to the Climate_Police folder.
+From here, you can run the demo Notebooks and import all the functions.

 #### License Information:

 The MIT License is a permissive free software license originating at the Massachusetts Institute of Technology (MIT).
 As a permissive license, it puts only very limited restriction on reuse and has therefore an excellent license compatibility.
 For detailed description of the contents of license please refer to the file [License](https://github.com/abhisheksugam/Climate_Police/blob/master/License).